 In December 1876, the ninety-foot-long wooden schooner General Butler, captained by James Montgomery, left Isle La Motte bound for Burlington loaded with thirty tons of marble.
 Captain Montgomery had a deckhand on board plus his sixteen-year-old daughter and her girlfriend and an injured quarry worker headed for the hospital in Burlington.
 During the journey, a storm blew up, and a mountainous wave struck the vessel, tearing its wheel from the rudder post.
 An anchor was tossed overboard to hold the schooner in place until means for steering the vessel could be jerry-rigged.
-This improvised tiller, however, proved ineffective, and the schooner struck the Burlington Breakwater.
-Captain Montgomery succeeded in getting those aboard the General Butler safely onto the breakwater, where they faced the prospect of dying from exposure.
+This improvised tiller, however, proved ineffective, and the uncontrollable schooner struck the Burlington Breakwater.
+Captain Montgomery succeeded in getting those aboard the General Butler safely onto the breakwater, where they then faced the prospect of dying from exposure.

-In 1999, Vermont Senator Patrick Leahy secured $1.3 million for stabilizing the Burlington Breakwater, and an additional $2.5 million was added to the repair work by another bill in 2001.
+In 1999, Vermont Senator Patrick Leahy secured $1.3 million for stabilizing Burlington Breakwater, and an additional $2.5 million was added to the repair work by another bill in 2001.
 “The Burlington waterfront is a hub of commercial and recreational activity and the breakwater is a major reason why,” said Leahy.
 “Without that barrier, the waters would be too rough to enjoy the safe harbor we have now.”

-“Given the historic significance of the breakwater,” says Burlington’s Mayor Peter Clavelle, “we came up with the idea of recreating the original lighthouse structures, and approached Senator Patrick Leahy’s office about the possibility of creating the replicas.”
-Leahy was able to obtain $250,000 for this project through a transportation bill in 2001.
+Given the historic significance of the breakwater, Burlington’s Mayor Peter Clavelle came up with the idea of replicating the original lighthouse structures and approached Senator Patrick Leahy’s office for funding.
+Leahy was able to obtain $250,000 for the project through a transportation bill in 2001.

 The lighthouses were built on the Burlington waterfront by Atlantic Mechanical, Inc. of Wiscasset, Maine, so the public could view the construction process.
 Nearby, a kiosk, staffed with a historical interpreter, provided information about the Burlington breakwater and the lighthouse project.